lemonrock/cordial/README.md

 # cordial

 [cordial] is a static webserver that atomically rebuilds an entire website before serving it.
 It also keeps a previous copy of the website, so that (re-) deployments don't cause any downtime; clients that were served a web page just before deployment carry on working.
 It does this by using versioned URLs for the sub-resources (assets) that a typical HTML page references (images, stylesheets and the like).
+And, unlike other generators, like Hugo, templates can use the full power of Lua, in markdown, SASS plugins and handlebars.

 It also does a lot more to create a great experience for your users:-